myspc-development/art-test/docs/Codex_Instructions.md

 Where possible cross-reference sections to avoid duplication.
 For example the [Widget Registry Reference](widgets/widget-registry-reference.md) explains the registration API, so other guides can simply link to that file.
 When referencing external resources include a short summary to keep the doc self-contained.

 ## Keeping Docs Current
 After each sprint check the [Verification Checklist](VERIFICATION-CHECKLIST.md) and update the `last_updated` frontmatter date.
-Remove obsolete TODOs and confirm all relative links resolve.
+Remove obsolete notes and confirm all relative links resolve.
 Docs that fall below the 300-word threshold should be expanded with examples or screenshots so they remain comprehensive.

 > 💬 *Found something outdated?
 [Submit Feedback](feedback.md)*